victor-smirnov/digital-philosophy/Artificial Intelligence.md

 It's currently an open question if we can say that Observer == Agency, or that the function of Observer implies both independent decision-making and responsibility.
 In many relatively complex cases (human-level) we may safely assume, that the answer is "yes".

+In case if better distinction may be required, we can say that an _Agent_ is a _Responsible Observer_, or an agent that can correct its own perceptions and decision-making processes.

 TBC...

 ## Self-Referential Machine ##